tomas-fryza/vhdl-course/lab1-gates/README.md

-# Lab 1: Introduction to VHDL and basic gates
+# Lab 1: Introduction to VHDL and Vivado

 <!--
 ![Logo](../../logolink_eng.jpg)